pslhy/trio_artifacts/README.md

 ```
 At 1-5 lines show solution, and other lines shows solution size and num of iter times by -print-data option.

+## Acknowledgement
+This artifact is based on the artifact for [Burst](https://github.com/amiltner/BurstArtifactEvaluation)